 Situated at the Saulire mid-station, it’s perfect for access by foot as well.

-Brand new this season, Copina is a tapas and pinxos bar specialising in world wines, craft beer and delicious Spanish flavours.
+A newer addition to the Méribel bar scene, Copiña is a tapas and cocktail bar specialising in world wines, craft beer and delicious Spanish flavours.
 If you’re looking for a good cocktail – this is the place to go.
 With their large menu of speciality drinks, the barmen are expert in whipping up something unique and tasty.
 It’s small size gives it an intimate atmosphere and it’s the perfect place for a calm and relaxed vibe after a day on the slopes.

-The Doron Pub is the oldest bar in Meribel and due its central location, it’s busy every night of the week.
-Early on in the evening it’s pretty relaxed with people playing pool and watching extreme skiing on tv however from 10pm -1.30am it gets pretty wild with seasonaires and holiday makes busting out the moves to live bands and DJs.
+The Doron Pub is the oldest bar in Meribel and due to its central location, it’s busy every night of the week.
+Early on in the evening, it’s pretty relaxed with people playing pool and watching extreme skiing on TV.
+However, from 10pm -1.30am it gets pretty wild with seasonnaires and holiday makes busting out the moves to live bands and DJs.
 They also have some live music on for après a few days of the week as well.

 Which is your favourite spot to après in Méribel?